MunasingheMGP/cannabis-price-finder-burlington/README.md

 python run_all.py
 ```

 This runs all 3 steps in sequence and populates `cannabis_db` with stores and product data.
-Expected runtime: 10–30 minutes depending on network speed.

 ### 5. Start the FastAPI server